A Reading Plan For Christian Apologists – Part 3

 Christian apologists today have a great advantage because of the excellent apologists who have gone before us and fought many of the same battles we are fighting.
 There is much we can learn from them.

-The ancient “era” of Christian apologists is generally considered to be from the end of the 1st century AD to the early part of the 3rd century AD.
+The ancient “era” of Christian apologists is generally considered to be from the end of the 1st century AD to the middle part of the 4th century AD.
 We’ll take a look at some of the leading apologists of that time period soon, but let’s first consider Christian apologists who lived earlier in the 1st century.

 Jesus Christ and His Disciples